15 common decorating mistakes and how to fix them!

 Use area rugs to define your furniture grouping.
 A good rule of thumb is to make sure that all the furniture in the grouping has at least the front legs on the rug.
 Ideally, the rug should be just a bit larger than the whole grouping (including all of the furniture legs).

-Please donโt buy a smaller rug that is just big enough for your coffee table!
-That table will be the only comfortable thing in the room. ๐
+Please don’t buy a smaller rug that is just big enough for your coffee table!
+That table will be the only comfortable thing in the room. 😉

+In a bedroom, at a minimum, you can use two runners on each side of the bed.
 The next best would be a rug that goes under the bed that is wide enough to extend out about 2′ on each side and includes the bottom legs up to the front of the bedside tables.

 Ideally, you would purchase a rug large enough that the whole bed and side tables would be under it.
-So about 2-3′ wider than the bed and from the headboard to just past the footboard.
-This measurement will change depending on the size of your bed and side tables.

 INTERIOR DESIGN MISTAKE #6 – Bad traffic flow in the room